 Darrin McClure has served as head coach for the University of Tennessee at Martin volleyball program since 2008.

 Having previously served as an assistant coach in 2005 and 2006 seasons, then guiding the program back to the Ohio Valley Conference Tournament for the first time in six seasons as interim head coach for the 2008 campaign, McClure was officially named the program’s sixth head coach on Jan.
 13, 2009.

-Despite playing the majority of last season with one upperclassman, the Skyhawks qualified for the OVC Tournament for the third time in five seasons under McClure.
+Despite playing the majority of 2012 with one upperclassman, the Skyhawks qualified for the OVC Tournament for the third time under McClure.
 UT Martin finished the season with a 10-21 overall record and 6-10 mark against OVC competition.

 In 2012, McClure coached a pair of All-OVC selections in Kasey Elswick and Amanda Crask.
 Elswick earned All-OVC honors for the third time in her storied career, becoming just the third player in program history to achieve that feat.
 Crask picked up All-OVC newcomer accolades after a freshman season in which she handed out 884 assists and added 158 kills and 218 digs.

 The 2012 season also marked the end of the career of one of UT Martin’s all-time greats in Elswick.
 An honorable mention All-American in 2011, Elswick became the first player in Skyhawk history to lead the team in digs in four straight seasons (505 as a freshman, 606 as a sophomore, NCAA single-season record 852 as a junior, 643 as a senior).
 A two-time OVC Defensive Player of the Year, she wrapped up her momentous career as the OVC’s all-time career digs leader (2,606).